qdrant/landing_page/qdrant-landing/content/articles/binary-quantization-openai.md

     },
 ]
 ```
-#### Exploring Dataset Combinations and Their Impacts on Model Performance
+#### Exploring dataset combinations and their impacts on model performance

 The code snippet iterates through predefined dataset and model combinations.
 For each combination, characterized by the model name and its dimensions, the corresponding experiment's results are loaded.
 These results, which are stored in JSON format, include performance metrics like accuracy under different configurations: with and without oversampling, and with and without a rescore step.